Eze-Alarcon/Calculator-Frontend_Mentor/README.md

 ### What I learned

 I did this project right after finishing my JavaScript course at "CoderHouse" and after taking several add-on courses at "Platzi".
 Thanks to these courses I decided to start this project.

 At the beginning it was a bit difficult, thinking of a way to solve the problem while I had my mind on other problems of everyday life was a bit challenging but in the end I came up with a solution.
-To this day it may not be the best solution, for sure there are thousands of implementations better done than the one exposed in this project but this also serves as a reminder that "it is always better to do something than nothing".

 ### Continued development

-To this day I still think about the implementation I did for this project.
-I haven't changed it and I honestly don't think I will because a certain part of me wants to expose that even though it's not the best code, it does the job.
+After learning a lot about how the language works, good practices and more related topics, I found some points to improve.

+Details like refactoring the code, variable names and even the implementation were details that maybe at the time I overlooked but not today.

+Nevertheless, the challenge was completed.

 ## Author